MOTO2N FAQ

 9-10AM or 2-3PM DOES NOT MEAN I WILL BE THERE at 9AM or 2PM sharp.

 9-10AM is a one-hour gap.
 2-3PM is a one-hour gap.
-I will text you about an hour-ish ahead of time to let you know exactly when I will be there.
+I will text you about an hour or two-ish ahead of time to let you know exactly when I will be there.
 I will be there sometime between 9 and 10AM or 2 and 3PM.

 I can’t get a landscaper, plumber, electrician, or cable guy to show up at my place at an exact time, at all.
 They have 4-hour gaps.
 I do a 1-hour gap.